 Pascal Van Hentenryck is the Seth Bonder Collegiate Professor at the University of Michigan.
 He is professor of Industrial and Operations Engineering, Professor of Computer Science and Engineering, and Core Faculty in the Michigan Institute for Data Science.
-Prior to this appointment, he led the optimization research group (about 70 people) at National ICT Australia (NICTA) and was a professor of Computer Science at Brown University for about 20 years, which he joined after his PhD in Belgium.
+Prior to this appointment, he led the optimization research group (about 70 people) at National ICT Australia (NICTA) (until its merger with CSIRO) and was a professor of Computer Science at Brown University for about 20 years, which he joined after his PhD in Belgium.
+Van Hentenryck is also an Honorary Professor at the Australian National University.